EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

-- Improve documentation
+- Improve documentation (see "Cluster configuration" and "Instance configuration" under "Customisations")

 - Support setting `password_encryption: scram-sha-256` (default for new
   clusters, but existing clusters will remain unchanged unless you set the variable expliclity)

-- Add new ``tpaexec show-password /path/to/cluster username`` and ``tpaexec store-password /path/to/cluster username [--random]`` commands to manage passwords for postgres_users
+- Add new `tpaexec show-password /path/to/cluster username` and `tpaexec store-password /path/to/cluster username [--random]` commands to manage passwords for postgres_users

-- Add a ``postgres_locale`` setting, defaulting to the target instance's LC_ALL/LANG setting (or en_US.UTF-8 otherwise), which is used to set the initdb-time default for the cluster
+- Add a `postgres_locale` setting, defaulting to the target instance's LC_ALL/LANG setting (or en_US.UTF-8 otherwise), which is used to set the initdb-time default for the cluster

 - Require that the BDR database have the same collation (LC_COLLATE) across all instances in the same bdr_node_group

-- Add support for building Docker clusters from source using bind-mounted --local-source-directories and a shared ccache

 - Add a `manage_ssh_hostkeys` variable for bare instances (default: no) that controls the installation of generated host keys and known_hosts